Dag BalkmarTitle: Senior Lecturer School/office: School of Humanities, Education and Social Sciences

 In his thesis, On Men and Cars: An Ethnographic Study of Gendered, Risky and Dangerous Relations Dag Balkmar explores the ways in which gendered individuals and cars co-constitute one another in a particular context, the community of Swedish car modifiers.
 By using an ethnographic approach, his thesis investigates the lives of young and middle-aged car enthusiasts who invest considerable time, money, skill and passion in modifying, showing and driving their cars.
 The study shows how gender, in particular masculinity, is reproduced and negotiated in the modifiers’ attempts to become ‘unique’ subjects through making their own versions of the car.
 In Balkmar’s other publications, the ‘problem’ men in traffic has been studied in relation to gender equality, traffic safety policy, public health and the police.

-Balkmars current research focuses on intersectionality, policy and violence as part of the project Feminist Theorizings of Intersectionality, Transversal Dialogues and New Synergies funded by the Swedish Research Council (together with, among others, Sofia Strid).
-His other research interests concerns cyclists experience their everyday environment in relation to mobility, risk, violence, safety and security.
+Balkmars current research focuses on policy and violence as part of the project Regimes of Violence: Theorising and Explaining Variations in the Production of Violence in Welfare State Regimes.
+His other research interests concerns cyclists experiences of their everyday environment in relation to men, masculinities and violent mobilities.

 Balkmars research is foremost qualitative, with emphasis on qualitative interviews, ethnographic fieldwork and policy analysis.
 His research encompass foremost three areas: 1) Intersectionality, policy and violence, 2) Studies of men, masculinities, motor cultures, risk taking and identity, and 3) gender and gender equality work in organizations.